EthanMorris2003/OS---HW-1---Repo/README.md

    Clone this repository

 ## 2. Compile the producer and consumer programs:
-   gcc producer.c -pthread -o producer gcc consumer.c -pthread -o consumer
+-gcc producer.c -pthread -o producer
+-gcc consumer.c -pthread -o consumer

 ## 3. Usage
    To run the producer and consumer programs, execute the following command in your terminal: